tpielaszkiewicz/myUi5Project/readme.txt.txt

 this is some readme context of my project

-no  i bedziemy mieli konflikta
+no  i bedziemy mieli konflikta - jakiegos